Creek Marina, Karachi

-Creek Marina is an under-construction high rise ocean-front residential project located in DHA Karachi.
+Creek Marina is an under-construction high-rise ocean front residential project located in DHA Karachi, in Sindh, Pakistan.

-Launched in 2005 as a joint venture project between Meinhardt Group and DHA, while the masterplan was designed by Hirsch Bedner Associates.
+It was launched in 2004 as a joint venture project between Meinhardt Singapore PTE Ltd (MSPL) and DHA, while the masterplan was designed by Hirsch Bedner Associates.
 The project's masterplan includes eight 24-storey towers with a total of 780 apartments.

+Delays and inquiries

-The development has been site of repeated delays, initially projected to be completed by 2009, conflicts between Meinhardt and DHA has stalled the project's development.
-Out of 780, 280 apartments were sold by 2010 for an average price of $200,000; in 2011, buyers formed an Action Committee to pursue for either a refund or completion of the project.
-On August 20, 2015, National Accountability Bureau brought charge's against Creek Marina Project management for cheating public at large.
+The development has been the site of repeated delays, with the project initially planned to be completed by 2009.
+However, conflicts between Meinhardt and DHA have stalled the project's development.
+Out of 780, 280 apartments were sold by 2010 for an average price of $200,000.
+In 2011, buyers formed an Action Committee to pursue either a refund or completion of the project.
+On August 20, 2015, the National Accountability Bureau brought charges against the Creek Marina Project management for cheating the public at large.

+In September 2023, the Federal Investigation Agency registered a case against the owners of the Creek Marina project for failing to complete the project and defrauding 200+ customers of Rs.
+30 billion over 19 years.
+The case was registered after the Agency completed its initial inquiry under orders of the Public Accounts Committee.